CharleyGui/docs.fr-fr/docs/visual-basic/programming-guide/concepts/linq/partitioning-data.md

 ## <a name="query-expression-syntax-examples"></a>Exemples de syntaxe d'expression de requête

 ### <a name="skip"></a>Ignorer
- Le code suivant exemple utilise le `Skip` clause en Visual Basic pour ignorer les quatre premières chaînes dans un tableau de chaînes avant de retourner le reste des chaînes dans le tableau.
+ The following code example uses the `Skip` clause in Visual Basic to skip over the first four strings in an array of strings before returning the remaining strings in the array.

  [!code-vb[CsLINQPartitioning#1](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/CsLINQPartitioning/VB/Partitioning.vb#1)]

 ### <a name="skipwhile"></a>SkipWhile
- Le code suivant exemple utilise le `Skip While` clause en Visual Basic pour ignorer les chaînes dans un tableau pendant que la première lettre de la chaîne est « a ».
-Les chaînes restantes dans le tableau sont retournés.
+ The following code example uses the `Skip While` clause in Visual Basic to skip over the strings in an array while the first letter of the string is "a".
+The remaining strings in the array are returned.

  [!code-vb[CsLINQPartitioning#2](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/CsLINQPartitioning/VB/Partitioning.vb#2)]

 ### <a name="take"></a>Take
- Le code suivant exemple utilise le `Take` clause en Visual Basic pour retourner les deux premières chaînes dans un tableau de chaînes.
+ The following code example uses the `Take` clause in Visual Basic to return the first two strings in an array of strings.

  [!code-vb[CsLINQPartitioning#3](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/CsLINQPartitioning/VB/Partitioning.vb#3)]

 ### <a name="takewhile"></a>TakeWhile
- Le code suivant exemple utilise le `Take While` clause en Visual Basic pour retourner des chaînes à partir d’un tableau alors que la longueur de la chaîne est inférieur ou égal à cinq.
+ The following code example uses the `Take While` clause in Visual Basic to return strings from an array while the length of the string is five or less.

  [!code-vb[CsLINQPartitioning#4](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/CsLINQPartitioning/VB/Partitioning.vb#4)]